Thinking of Hand Rearing a Parrot?

 mistake when feeding can drown the chick.
 The Hand Rearing Video

-with Rosemary Low, who is one of the worlds leading experts is
+with Rosemary Low, who is one of the worlds leading experts we

 One of the best ways to learn is to find someone who is already